-When I buy a smoked mackerel, I often make a salad for a toast.
-Or I eat it for lunch with some lettuce, cucumber and paprika.
-A delicious combination, though, did you know that you can also make this delicious casserole?
+When I buy smoked mackerel, I often make a salad with it to eat with crackers as a snack.
+Or I eat it for lunch with some lettuce, cucumber, and bell pepper.
+A great salad combination, but did you know you can also make a delicious oven dish with it?

 Is zucchini good for you?

 In addition to being a delicious vegetable, zucchini is a very healthy vegetable rich in vitamins, minerals, and fiber.
 It is also a low-calorie vegetable.

 You can peel zucchini, but because the skin is soft and thin, this is not necessary.
 Zucchini can be eaten raw, cooked, or baked.
 And as always, too much zucchini is not good for you.
 So alternate the vegetables with other ingredients.